MaxGreil/JamendoR/README.md

 #### Authorization code flow

-For certain functions and applications, you'll need to log in as a Jamendo user.
+For certain functions and applications, you'll need to be logged in.
 To do this, your Jamendo application needs to have a callback url.
-You can set this to whatever you want that will work with your application, but a good default option is `http://localhost:1410/` (see image below).
+You can set this to whatever you want, but a good default option is `http://localhost:1410/` (see image below).
 For more information on authorization, visit the offical [Jamendo Developer Guide](https://developer.jamendo.com/v3.0/authentication).

 <img src="man/figures/JamendoR_auth_screenshot.PNG" width="50%" />